 If you are interested in the activities in this cluster, please contact the cluster lead Amrish Patel or CBESS Director Stefan Penczynski.

-This cluster aims to inform the current academic and popular debates on topics of diversity and discrimination.
+This cluster aims to inform the current academic and popular debates on topics of social inclusion.
 It supports research on social identities such as gender, race/ethnicity, and sexual orientation.
 Experimental methods promise to provide detailed insights into biases and their consequences.

-If you are interested in the activities in this cluster, please contact the cluster leaders Boon Han Koh and Ben D'Exelle or CBESS Director Stefan Penczynski
+If you are interested in the activities in this cluster, please contact the cluster leaders Ben D'Exelle and Oana Borcan or CBESS Director Stefan Penczynski

-In May 2020 we have hosted our first online Textual Analysis Workshop.
+In May 2020 we have hosted an online Textual Analysis Workshop.

 Our presenters have kindly agreed to make available their presentations to the research community.
 You can watch the CBESS presentations on YouTube and read the workshop programme.

-If you are interested in the activities in this cluster, please contact the cluster leader David Hugh-Jones or CBESS Director Stefan Penczynski.
+If you are interested in related activities, you can still contact the CBESS Director Stefan Penczynski.

 Research outputs